Tonya Paulsson: 2024

 Paulsson contemplated quitting at the beginning of the year, but she decided to continue competing and began to pursue a switch in country to represent Taiwan.

 In May, Paulsson competed at the European Championships.
 Due to recovering from a knee injury, she only competed on the uneven bars.

 Paulsson competed at the World Cup in Szombathely, Hungary in October.
 There she won silver on the uneven bars as well as gold on the balance beam and floor.
 She said that she was proud of her floor performance as that was her main focus for he competition.
 She also committed to attending the University of California, Berkeley as a collegiate gymnast beginning in the fall of 2025.

 In November, Paulsson announced that she planned to switch her country representation from Sweden to Taiwan, her mother's home country.
 She said that she had lost trust in the leadership of Sweden's national team.
 A week later, she clarified that her training style did not work well with that expected at the national training center, which she visited periodically, and that she did not feel that she was treated properly there.
 She also said that she had received racist comments after announcing her country change, which the Swedish Gymnastics Federation denounced.

 2025

 In February 2025, Paulsson's nationality change was confirmed by the International Gymnastics Federation.
 Her performance in the National Intercollegiate Games from 27 April to 1 May 2025 qualified Paulsson for a position on Chinese Taipei's national gymnastics roster.

+Collegiate gymnastics career

+2025–2026

+In her first season of NCAA gymnastics, Paulsson was placed on the Women's Collegiate Gymnastics Association Regular Season All-America team, earning first-team honors on uneven bars and second-team honors in the all-around.
+She won the ACC Newcomer of the Year award.
+At the 2026 ACC Championships, Paulsson won the all-around title, becoming the first freshman to do so.